mathpn/mathpn.github.io/src/content/blog/basics-outlier-detection.md

 Well, now there’s no significant difference.
 The standard deviation of the sample increases a lot with the artificial outlier and so does the standard error of the mean, which is used to calculate confidence intervals and p-values.
 Thus, back in time when parametric statistics were all that there was and sample sizes were very limited, the solution was to remove (or change the value of) the outlying values.

 Now, at this point it’s important to notice a few characteristics about outliers: by **definition**, outliers **must be rare**.
-If outliers are common (that is, more than a few percent of the observations at most), probably some data collection error has happened or the distribution is very far from a normal one.
+If outliers are common (that is, more than a few percent of the observations at most), probably some data collection error has happened, or the distribution is very far from a normal one.
 Another option is that the outlier detection method implemented **detects too much of them**.

 ## Detecting outliers